 This community redevelopment agency is located within the City of Miami, a City that is experiencing rapid growth both socially and economically.
 The Omni Community Redevelopment Agency is tasked with eliminating and preventing the growth of slum and blight while providing housing affordability.
 As the Executive Director my number one goal is the success of our Community.
-Our team, our community partners, our board and I are committed to our new initiatives and delivering results that will enhance the area for the future.
+Our team, our community partners, our board and I are committed to achieving and implementing the goals and vision of the Omni CRA chairperson, and delivering results that will enhance the area now and into the future.

 This report highlights the work the Omni CRA is currently doing and also highlights some projects for the future.
-We aim to provide a better quality of life for our citizens and create opportunities to enhance development.
+We aim to provide a better quality of life for our citizens and create opportunities to enhance development and jobs growth.